 The following documents and forms will guide Private Healthcare Organizations through the steps required to obtain access and support the information requirements of the Department of Health and Wellness.

 The ‘Nova Scotia Drug Information – Private Healthcare Organization Toolkit’ will guide the organization through the process of obtaining access to the Drug Information System.
 It describes the step-by-step process to be followed, highlights supporting documents and the forms to be completed, and provides additional information about the Drug Information System, SHARE, and the training users will need to complete.

 To get started, download

-The following documents are referenced and described in the Toolkit.
+The following documents are referenced and described in the Checklist.
 They are provided to support Private Healthcare Organizations through the access process and users as they begin to use the portals.

-The following forms are referenced and described in the Toolkit.
+The following forms are referenced and described in the Checklist.
 These forms must be completed and returned to finalize the access process.

 These documents and forms will guide Private Healthcare Organizations through the steps required to obtain access to the Drug Information System.